MicrosoftDocs/dynamics-365-customer-engagement/ce/portals/create-theme.md

 ---
-title: "Create a theme for your portal in Dynamics 365 | MicrosoftDocs"
+title: "Create a theme for your portal in Dynamics 365 for Customer Engagement | MicrosoftDocs"
 description: "Instructions to create a theme for your portal quickly and easily brand these portals for your organization." ms.custom:
   - dyn365-portal